MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 3. Are UI constants in use and what form are they in?

 4. Is the thread in the correct DPI context for the values it's receiving?
-    - The changes to enable CLMM should generally put code paths in the right context, however, work done outside the main message loop or event flow might execute in the wrong DPI context.
+    - The changes to enable mixed DPI hosting should generally put code paths in the right context, however, work done outside the main message loop or event flow might execute in the wrong DPI context.

 5. Do values cross DPI context boundaries?
     - Drag & drop is a common situation where coordinates can cross DPI contexts.
 Window tries to do the right thing, but in some cases, the host UI may need to do conversion work to ensure matching context boundaries.